-The PFPs are a series of brief documents covering each of 28 ORR wildlife management units (Figure 6.8).
+The pre-fire plans are a series of brief documents covering each of 28 ORR wildlife management units (Figure 6.8).
 Each plan summarizes access issues, assets, and hazard concerns within its area.
 Hard copies of the plans are intended to remain in responder vehicles for immediate reference during remote events.
 Terse and compact in format, the plans are easily updated, stored, and shared electronically.
 Pre-fire plan copies are also maintained at site fire departments and emergency operations centers and by shift superintendents and certain managers.
 The plans are meant to influence quick decisions but are not meant to dictate tactics.

-The format of the PFPs includes a single-page synopsis that provides a wildlife management unit's unit identification number and name, general location within ORR, and its boundaries and size.
+A pre-fire plan is a single-page synopsis that provides a wildlife management unit's identification number and name, general location within ORR, and its boundaries and size.
 The most important information or hazards are highlighted near the top of the form, followed by topical guidance on tactics, access, vegetation and fuels, water sources, topographic considerations, and hazards.
 Plan maps depict access, fuel types, water sources, and urban interface areas.
 Utilities, hazards, research areas, and sensitive resources are also depicted.

-Gradually, the information within each plan may become outdated.
-PFPs are reviewed on a 3-year cycle and are updated as significant changes occur.
+Pre-fire plans are reviewed on a 3-year cycle and are updated as significant changes occur.
 The ORR forester is the point of contact for plan distribution.

 Events during 2016 demonstrated that large fires, more frequent in the western states, can occur in the region containing ORR.
-As a result, issues related to its wildland/urban interface are a growing concern.
+As a result, issues related to wildland/urban interface are a growing concern.
 These areas may feature relatively high housing density and increasing recreational use by the public.
 DOE has prioritized interface areas and has conducted controlled wildfire fuel reduction burns to limit fire spread to and from the community.
-Actions have also been taken in areas exposed to potential high-intensity wildfires due to the presence of dense pine forests, including harvests to thin or replace dense pine, mechanical treatments to proactively thin younger pine, and mulching heavy logging slash and insect-damaged timber to interrupt fuel beds.
+Actions have also been taken in areas exposed to potential high-intensity wildfires due to the presence of dense pine forests, including harvests to thin or replace dense pine, mechanical treatments to proactively thin younger pine, and mulching heavy logging slash and insectdamaged timber to interrupt fuel beds.